fictional-tribble-2/ABI/FORECAST.md

 # Step by step

-This step by step tutorial will walk through from the beggining, assyming you already have wings tokens, but didn't reserve any of them.
+This step by step tutorial will walkthrough from the beginning, assuming you already have wings tokens, but didn't reserve or lock any of them.
 We will refer to forecaster address as `forecaster`.

 #### 1. Approve wings amount to reserve